 For winter sports enthusiasts, hand warmers can mean the difference between calling it a day early and playing outside for as long as possible.
-In fact, anyone who braves cold temperatures might be tempted to try the little pouches that emit warmth within seconds of being exposed to air.
+In fact, anyone who braves cold temperatures might be tempted to try the little disposable pouches that emit warmth within seconds of being exposed to air.

-These days, disposable hand warmers turn up the heat in your mittens by means of an exothermic reaction that, in essence, just creates rust.
+Disposable hand warmers turn up the heat in your mittens by means of an exothermic reaction that, in essence, just creates rust.
 Each pouch typically contains iron powder, salt, water, an absorbent material, and activated carbon.
 When the pouch is removed from its outer packaging, oxygen drifts across the pouch’s permeable covering.
 With salt and water present, the oxygen reacts with the iron powder located inside to form iron oxide (Fe2O3) and release heat.

 Although the chemistry of disposable hand warmers is simple, their engineering is more complicated.
-“You want to make this thing act quickly because people like to open up the packet and feel warm right away, but you also want it to last a long time,” says Joe Vergona, manager of engineering and product development for Grabber Performance Group, a Grand Rapids, Mich.-based company that sells hand warmers.
+“You want to make this thing act quickly because people like to open up the packet and feel warm right away, but you also want it to last a long time,” says Joe Vergona, manager of engineering and product development at Grabber Performance Group, a Grand Rapids, Mich.-based company that sells hand warmers.
 For example, some hand warmers last seven hours, and others can last more than 24 hours.

 To lengthen the time a hand warmer lasts, some companies opt to increase the amount of iron in the packet, Vergona says.